P0C-demo/income-tax-mtd-end-to-end-service-guide/source/documentation/customers-and-agents-preparing-for-mtd.html.md

 ---
-title: Sign up | Income Tax (Making Tax Digital) end-to-end service guide
+title: Customers and agents preparing for MTD | Income Tax (Making Tax Digital) end-to-end service guide
-weight: 2
+weight: 3
 description: Software developers, designers, product owners or business analysts.
 Integrate your software with the Income Tax API for Making Tax Digital.
 ---

-# Sign up

-## Signing up to Making Tax Digital for Income Tax
+# Customers and agents preparing for MTD

+(Contend needed)

+## Who can sign up and how

 Sign up by means of an API has been ruled out for security reasons.